Skip to content

 • 4cm mark for a good stop

-As big fans of using infographics to get complex points across it is great to see Teague et al. take that on board.
-It is well worth reading through the whole article as it discusses some of the finer points of inserting an intrapleural drain.
+We are big fans of infographics to convey complex points, so it is great to see Teague et al. take that on board.
+The whole article is well worth reading as it discusses some of the finer points of inserting an intrapleural drain.

 Infographic for safe insertion of chest drains - the rule of fours